Marcus Semien Preview, Player Props: Rangers vs. Twins

-The Texas Rangers and Marcus Semien (.372 slugging percentage over his past 10 games, including one homer), battle starting pitcher Bailey Ober and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.
+The Texas Rangers and Marcus Semien (.356 slugging percentage over his past 10 games, including one homer), take on starter Joe Ryan and the Minnesota Twins at Globe Life Field, Friday at 8:05 PM ET.

-In his last game, he went 1-for-3 with an RBI against the Twins.
+He had a one-hit showing in his previous game (1-for-5) against the Mets.

 Marcus Semien Game Info & Props vs. the Twins